In this Article

 How Many Figs Can You Consume Per Day During Pregnancy?

-Consuming figs during pregnancy is beneficial but should be had in a limit.
-Overconsumption may lead to high blood sugar level.
+Consuming figs during pregnancy is beneficial but should be consumed in a limit.
+Over consumption may lead to high blood sugar level.
 Doctors will advise you to have figs only as a fruit and not as medicine.
 You may plan to have these 5 a day at different times in forms of snacks, late afternoon munching, during a coffee break, in salads or use its puree in recipes.

 Fig Fruit Benefits During Pregnancy